YoussofH/Minedev/README.md

 >
 > Minedev has the ability to have full context of the whole folder structure of a specific project.
 >
-> Minedev has a chat feature that allows developers to chat with an AI trained model.
+> Minedev has a chat feature that allows developers to chat and talk with an AI trained model.
 >
 > This approach prevents developers from copying and pasting code without understanding the deep details of what they are implementing.

 ### User Stories
-- As a developer using Minedev, I want to see a list of all code blocks related to a specific change, so I can understand how the change might affect other parts of my project.
 - As a developer using Minedev, I want to have a conversation with the AI about how to implement a specific feature, so I can get guidance and explore different approaches without directly copying code.
+- As a developer using Minedev, I want to use the AI pair programmer feature that allows me to select the voice of by best friend and speak with him/her, helping me clear my thoughts and take decisions.
 - As a company admin using Minedev, I want to control the level of detail and specific functionalities suggested by the AI in responses to developer queries, so I can ensure the information aligns with our company coding standards and security best practices.

 <br><br>
 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  Coffee Express is built using the following technologies:
+###  Minedev is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [Django](https://www.djangoproject.com/) Web Framework hosted on a dedicated EC2 instance.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses PostgreSQL hosted on AWS RDS service.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- VS Code exension was built using React JS library.
+- [Llama3](https://llama.meta.com/llama3/) Large Language Model hosted on a dedicated AWS EC2 instance with GPU support.
+LLM was served using [Ollama](https://ollama.com/).
+- [Eleven Labs](https://elevenlabs.io/) was used for voice cloning and text-to-speech synthesis.

 <br><br>
 <!-- UI UX -->